top of page

 • Large construction or commercial projects may require bins of 8 cubic metres or more.

 Eastern Skip Hire offers a range of skip bin sizes to accommodate these different needs.
-Knowing the approximate volume helps avoid ordering a bin that is too small, which can lead to multiple hires and increased costs, or too large, which can be unnecessarily expensive.
+Knowing the approximate volume helps avoid ordering a bin that is too small, which can lead to multiple skip hires and increased costs, or a bin that is too large, resulting in wasted space and unnecessary expenses.

 Tips for Estimating Your Waste Volume

-• Break down your waste into categories such as general rubbish, green waste, or heavy materials like concrete.
+• Break down your waste into categories such as general rubbish, green waste, or heavy materials like concrete, soil, bricks, etc.

 • Use online calculators or consult with waste management professionals.